pdd27673/tennis-booker/infrastructure/vault/README.md

 ## Access Policies

+All access policies are defined in a single comprehensive file: `infrastructure/vault/policies/tennis-app-policies.hcl`

-The following policies are defined:
+The following individual policies are created for granular access control:

 ### Service-specific Policies
 - `db-policy`: Read-only access to database credentials